SCHOOL OF PUBLIC HEALTH

 Epidemiology And Biostatistics.

-Links:Â The department has strong linkages with national and international institutions such as the Ministry of Health and Social Welfare, Ministry of Education and Vocational Training, Ministry of Agriculture and Food and Cooperatives, Ministry of Livestock and Fisheries Development and the Tanzania Wildlife Research Institute, University of Bergen, University of Umea, Sweden, Harvard School of Public Health, Johns Hopkins University, WHO, AMREF, CDC and GTZ.
+Ministry of Health, Ministry of Education, Ministry of Agriculture, Ministry of Livestock and Fisheries, Tanzania Wildlife Research Institute (TAWIRI), University of Bergen, UmeĂĄ University, Harvard School of Public Health, Johns Hopkins University, WHO, AMREF, CDC, and GIZ.

 Parasitology and Medical Entomology